adfmoore/pytrust/README.md

-# PyTrust: Python implementations of common tools used in merger analysis
+# PyTrust: Python implementations of common tools used in antitrust work

 ## Introduction
 This project implements several methods used in antitrust work, with a focus (at least for now) on evaluating mergers.
 This is a small side project I work on as I have time available, and is in no way all-inclusive of every single tool.
 I plan to update this repo to include more methods over time.
 An item that I will not be implementing in this package are BLP-related tools -- `pyblp` already does this fantastically.